Name: Benjamin BARNES

 SOURCE NOTE:

 The Barnes Methodist Church was founded in 1803 (or earlier), and still exists.
 It is located in Southampton County, VA, about 3 miles south of Newsoms, VA, and about 3 miles north of the North Carolina border.
-If you are searching Google maps, is is on Statesville Road and is bounded by the Barnes Church Circle.
+If you are searching Google maps, is is on Statesville Road near the intersection with Barnes Church Circle.

 KEEPING TRACK OF THE JACOBS: